 10. Production definitively discontinued

-If the holder of an approval completely ceases to manufacture a type of tyre approved in accordance with this Regulation, it shall so inform the Type Approval Authority, which granted the approval.
+If the holder of an approval completely ceases to manufacture a type of tyre approved in accordance with this Regulation, it shall so inform the Type Approval Authority which granted the approval.
 Upon receiving the relevant communication that Authority shall inform thereof the other Parties to the 1958 Agreement applying this Regulation by means of a communication form conforming to the model in Annex 1 to this Regulation.

 11. Names and addresses of Technical Services responsible for conducting approval tests of Type Approval Authorities